 We’re ready to go, really.
 We’ve just got to agree on pricing and the number of licences, that sort of thing.
 Once that’s all sorted, we’ll roll it out.

 Will you roll out the app across all eight regional offices at once?

 No, we’ll be doing a phased roll-out, office by office, starting with the team in Leeds.
 It will just be a case of selecting an office for the roll-out and sending the app out to the guys on site.
-We will then visit the office, to train the administrators and labour managers how to use the app.
-In turn, they will train the guys on site.
+We will then visit the office, to train the administrators and labour managers on how to use the app.
+In turn, they will train the guys on-site.

 There’s no point in us gathering everyone together to deliver a training session: everyone already has their smartphone and knows how to use it, and some are already using the RedSky Mobile Forms app, so completing a timesheet is not going to be a difficult process for them.

 Any final words on the Managed Timesheets mobile app?